unlock-protocol/unlock/governance/README.md

 # Unlock Protocol Governance

-This folders contains all the tools to manage the Unlock Protocol (contracts, DAO, etc).
+This folder contains all the tools to manage the Unlock Protocol (contracts, DAO, etc).

 To get the list of all available tasks use `yarn hardhat --help`.